-The purpose of this lesson is to explore the contributions artists make for the common good.
-We learn how their work is supported by philanthropy and nonproft organizations that assure we have access to art.
-Students may create art in the form or poetry or a picture to brighten someone's day.
+Artists contribute to the common good by sharing their talents.
+The nonprofit sector supports artists with funding, museums, and attention or education.
+We learn how artists' work is supported by philanthropy and nonproft organizations that assure we have access to art.
+Young people may create art in the form of poetry or a picture to brighten someone's day.

 The learner will:

-- identify the relationship between the community and the artist.
+- identify the reciprocal relationship between the community and the artist.

-- Camille and the Sunflowers (see Bibliographical References)
+- read-aloud copy of Camille and the Sunflowers (see Bibliography)

 Make art materials available for individual or a group project.